 Once users land on your site, it’s important to know how they interact with the content.

-Engagement metrics can clue you in on how relevant your content is, but they don’t always tell the whole story by themselves.
-They should always be analyzed in relation to the type of page they deal with.
+Engagement metrics can clue you in on how relevant your content is, but they don’t always tell the whole story.
+As such, they should always be analyzed in relation to the type of page they deal with.

 #6.
 Average Time on Page

-A long time on pages shows that users find your page valuable, and decide to explore — most likely.
+A long average time on page typically indicates that users found your page valuable and decided to explore.

-If your page is a blog post, for example, a long time on page can signal that users are actually reading the content.
+For example, if your page is a blog post, a long time on page can signal that users are actually reading the content.

 Granted, some pages are more likely to have a shorter time on page because of the nature of the content itself.